Viatris: Partnerships

 Following the formation of Viatris, the company became a member of the Biosimilars Forum, a trade organization that advocates for greater biosimilar usage.

 Viatris partnered with the American College of Cardiology, the NCD Alliance, and the World Heart Federation to create the NCD Academy, a platform to help fight non-communicable diseases around the world.

 In December 2020, the company worked with Sesame Workshop to create resources to help children and their caregivers manage their social and emotional needs impacted by the COVID-19 pandemic.

 In April 2021, the company partnered with Atomo Diagnostics and Unitaid to expand access to HIV self-testing to 135 countries and lower the price of the tests by around 50%.

+In February 2024, Viatris entered into an agreement with Idorsia to collaborate on global research and development and the commercialization rights to Phase 3 pharmaceuticals selatogrel, a cardiac medication, and cenerimod, a novel immunology medication used to treat systemic lupus erythematosus.
+The agreement includes the potential to add more assets in the future.